 (c) Instead of the CE as described above, a student with the endorsement of his/her thesis supervisor may also apply for permission to take the CE orally before an candidacy examination committee appointed by the BME Division in consultation with the student's supervisor.
 A student's candidacy examination committee shall normally consist of at least 3 members including a Chairman appointed by the Graduate Division Head.
-The student's supervisor shall not be included as a member of the candidacy examination committee of their own students.
-The composition of the candidacy examination committee shall be proposed by the student's chief supervisor, endorsed by the Graduate Division Head, and approved by the Graduate Panel.
+The student's supervisor shall not be included as a member of the candidacy examination committee shall be proposed by the student's chief supervisor, endorsed by the Graduate Division Head, and approved by the Graduate Panel.